Double-coset zeta functions for groups acting on trees: Introduction

-The author would like to thank her PhD advisors Christopher Voll and Thomas Weigel for the continuous support and instructive inputs throughout the preparation of this paper.
-The author also would like to thank Ilaria Castellano, Jan Moritz Petschick, José Pedro Quintanilha and Karthika Rajeev for interesting conversations and several useful comments on an early draft of the paper, and Evgeny Khukhro and Roman Sauer for interesting questions that inspired the results in Section~\ref{s:split}.
+The author thanks her Ph.D.~advisors Christopher Voll and Thomas Weigel for continuous support and instructive input throughout the preparation of this paper.
+She also thanks Ilaria Castellano, Jan Moritz Petschick, José Pedro Quintanilha, and Karthika Rajeev for interesting conversations and several useful comments on an early draught of the article, and Evgenii Khukhro and Roman Sauer for interesting questions that inspired the results in Section~\ref{s:split}.
+Finally, she is grateful to the two anonymous referees for valuable and extremely instructive suggestions that improved the article.

-The author was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358.
-The author is a member of Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA), which is part of the Istituto Nazionale di Alta Matematica (INdAM).
+The author is a postdoctoral researcher of the Fonds de la Recherche Scientifique -- FNRS.
+The author was supported by DFG TRR 358 –- Project-ID 491392403, and RTG 2229 "Asymptotic Invariants and Limits of Groups and Spaces".
+She is also a member of GNSAGA, as a part of Istituto Nazionale di Alta Matematica (INdAM).